Preventing and treating this epidemic starts at home

 Get a support system in place

-Your child's pediatrician and nutritionists can also work with your family to create realistic diet and exercise plans, as well as help your child cope with the emotional aspects of being overweight.
+Your child's pediatrician and nutritionists can work with your family not only to create realistic diet and exercise plans, but also to help your child cope with the emotional aspects of being overweight.

 Healthy behaviors start with you